TheTurkeyDev/blog/content/posts/issue-resolve/pi-iscsi-soft-lock.md

 tags: ["Raspberry Pi", "iSCSI", "TrueNAS"]
 ---

+Edit: Nearly 1 year after I wrote this I did the exact same thing.
+Good news is that I eventually remembered this post and did successfully use it to resolve me issue.
+I have also edited this post from my second round at doing this.

 ## The Problem
 If you are looking to use this to help you, please read this section first.
 Make sure that you both have the same, or similar issue, and that you understand which path you should go down to solve this.

 I decided to upgrade my Raspberry Pi 4 that I have network booted off a TrueNAS Server using iSCSI. iSCSI is the key part here as it's needed so that the Pi can run Docker Containers off the network booted file system.
-Somewhere along the lines of upgrading my Pi 4 from Buster to Bullseye I either missed a step or messed something up because after rebooting the Pi I was greeted with errors.
+Somewhere along the lines of upgrading my Pi 4 from Buster to Bullseye (Seems even some apt-upgrades can trigger this issue too) I did not correctly update the boot files and after rebooting the Pi I was greeted with errors.
 Mainly the 2 shown below:

 ```
 libkmod: ERROR ../libkmod/libkmod-module.c:838 kmod_module_insert_module: could not find module by name='iscsi_tcp'